 Argent Law’s property conveyancing lawyers Melbourne have the ability to assist in regards to all property law matters.
-We have many years of experience and expertise to make your property goals a reality.
+We have several years of experience and expertise to make your property goals a reality.
 Our firm is proud to offer first class service to both Vendors and Purchasers, and guide our clients through the process to make their property ownership goals a reality.
 We are here to help you with the ever-evolving changes to the law.

-For example, in the past two years alone, the following items have been implemented and must be adhered too:
+For example, in the past two years alone, the following items have been implemented and must be adhered to: